jsalva9/simplex_algorithm/README.md

-# simplex_algorithm
+# Simplex Algorithm

-Matlab implementation of the Simplex Algorithm
+This is a Matlab implementation of the Simplex Algorithm, done for an assignment in a course on Operations Research.